ostapT/airlines_flight_management_api/README.md

 ## Documentation
 The API has documentation built using Swagger.
 To view the documentation, start the server and open the link http://localhost:8000/api/doc/swagger/

+## Scalability and Principles

+To ensure scalability of this project, several key principles were followed.

+Firstly, the principle of Separation of Concerns was applied.
+This is evident in the use of two different serializers - PlaneSerializer and PlaneDetailSerializer.
+PlaneSerializer is used for creating and updating plane objects, while PlaneDetailSerializer adds additional fields related to fuel consumption and maximum flight duration calculations.
+This allows for extending the functionality of endpoints without the need to modify the underlying data model.

+Secondly, the use of tests is crucial for ensuring the safety and stability of the program.
+In my project, a set of tests was written to verify the functionality of core features, such as fuel consumption and maximum flight duration calculations.
+This helps identify and fix errors at early stages of development and maintain a reliable program.

+Furthermore, considering the scalability of the project, potential changes in the database structure were taken into account.
+When modifying the table structure, the functionality of endpoints remains intact, thanks to the use of serializers and proper separation of logic.